What Is Prismatic Compass Surveying?

 Method of Using a Prismatic Compass

-Following tools are essential for leading a prismatic compass survey.
+Following tools, including understanding the prismatic compass parts name, are essential for leading a prismatic compass survey.

 - Prismatic compass with tripod stand.